keepittechie/mcsli/README.md

 - **Ubuntu Server 18.04**
 - **Debian 11**

-## Instructions on Using the Script
+## Instructions on Using the 'install.sh' Script
 1. **Clone the Repository:**
    Clone the repository containing the script to your server.